The Strategic Detour

 Mission: NorAm Cup Podiums

-• UOP Day 1: Landed his triple jumps and secured a silver medal.
+• UOP Day 1: Landed triple jump (bFFF) and earned a silver medal.

 • UOP Day 2: Canceled due to weather.
 Momentum paused, but not broken.

-That consistent performance across two countries earned Ashton the FIS Freestyle Aerials NorAm Cup Tour 2nd Place Title — a huge boost to his chances of securing a U.S. Team nomination.
+That consistent performance across two countries earned Ashton the FIS Freestyle Aerials NorAm Cup Tour 2nd Place Title — a major boost to his chances of securing a U.S. Team nomination.

 Next Stop: Kazakhstan

-With the NorAm mission accomplished, Ashton packed up again — this time heading straight to Shymbulak Mountain Resort in Kazakhstan to rejoin the U.S. Team for the final leg of the World Cup Tour.
+With his NorAm mission complete, Ashton packed up once again — this time heading straight to Shymbulak Mountain Resort in Almaty, Kazakhstan to rejoin the U.S. Team for the fifth stop of the 2025 FIS World Cup Tour.

 It was a full-circle moment: the same athlete who had stepped away from the spotlight was now stepping back in — not as a hopeful, but as a proven contender.